chrisurline/socdocs/README.md

 - File hash, domain, and IP searches can be executed using `python3 socdocs.py -q [QUERY HERE]`
 - Folders for specific events can be created using the `-id` tag, additionally IOC searches tagged with an ID will put the output files in that folder.
     - Example: `python3 socdocs.py -q google.com -id EVENT-53823`
+- Before using **Censys Search**, configure the API by running `censys config` and entering the API Key and Secret provided by Censys.

 ## Current Threat Intel Sources:

 - VirusTotal
 - MetaDefender
+- Censys Search

 ## To-Do: